brillout/awesome-react-components/readme.md

  - [react-tween](https://github.com/clari/react-tween) - Tween animation for React components.
  - [data-driven-motion](https://github.com/tkh44/data-driven-motion) - Easily animate your data in react.
  - [react-web-animation](https://github.com/bringking/react-web-animation) - React components for the Web Animations API -.
+ - [increaser-timer](https://github.com/RodionChachura/increaser-timer) - The component that shows which part of an hour left.
+ - [increaser-timeline](https://github.com/RodionChachura/increaser-timeline) - Periods in some duration of time.

 ### Parallax